divya-mohan0209/docs-template-docusaurus/README.md

-# spin-docusaurus
+# Spin template for Docusaurus SSG

-Spin template for Docusaurus SSG
+This is a template for installing Docusaurus SSG with Spin